 How do you support multilingual sites?

 The Usercentrics CMP will always have English as a default and fallback language.
 In the Free package, you can add up to one additional language to your CMP configuration.
 We will first display the corresponding language based on your site languages and the user's browser language.
 The user can switch between languages at any point.
 Please note that if you configure the app to a different language than those of your site, the default language presented to the user may be incorrect.

-In the Business package, you will be able to add 30+ languages.
+With the Business package, you are able to add 30+ languages.
 For a full list of supported languages, see the Usercentrics documentation.

 What should I do if someone is complaining that the site is saving cookies although it should not?